billsix/programmingFromTheGroundUp/docs/source/linking.rst

 ::

-   as helloworld-nolib.s -o helloworld-nolib.o
+   as -32 helloworld-nolib.s -o helloworld-nolib.o
-   ld helloworld-nolib.o -o helloworld-nolib
+   ld -m elf_i386 helloworld-nolib.o -o helloworld-nolib

 However, in order to build the second program, you have to do this:

 ::

-   as helloworld-lib.s -o helloworld-lib.o
+   as -32 helloworld-lib.s -o helloworld-lib.o
-   ld -dynamic-linker /lib/ld-linux.so.2 \
+   ld -m elf_i386 -dynamic-linker /lib/ld-linux.so.2 \
       -o helloworld-lib helloworld-lib.o -lc

 Remember, the backslash in the first line simply means that the command